Adore2113/MarsHSim/docs/dev_log.md

     ♡ going to add to my habitat size after I have the greenhouse set up, so for now I'm going to treat it as if it is a seperate building, running on all the same systems

-    ♡ I like the idea of the plants having a set percentage of sunlight that is let in, so even if it's low they're still getting at least a good portion of what IS avaliable, but I'm not entirely sure I'll stick with 70
+    ♡ I like the idea of the plants having a set percentage of sunlight that is let in, so even if it's low they're still getting at least a good portion of what IS available, but I'm not entirely sure I'll stick with 70

     ♡ trying to set up my file so that it will be easy to incorporate changing seasons and days without sunlight, ect.